Toni Preckwinkle: Second term

-Preckwinkle was reelected in November 2014, going unchallenged on the ballot in both the Democratic primary and the general election of the This lack of any challenger was unusual.
+Preckwinkle was reelected in November 2014, going unchallenged on the ballot in both the Democratic primary and the general election.
+This lack of any challenger was unusual.
 Her two immediate elected predecessors, John Stroger and Todd Stroger, had usually faced primary election opponents during their reelection campaigns.

 During her second term, Preckwinkle saw nearly all of the legislation she supported get passed by the county board.
 By January 2018, Preckwinkle had only seen two votes by the board go against a position she and her floor leader, Chuy García, had supported, with these two votes being a resolution about "stop and frisk" procedures by the Chicago Police Department and the repeal of the county's "soda tax".
 Very few votes by the County Board saw any division among its commissioners.
-The mattress that tended to see the most divided votes were regarding budgeting and taxes.
+The matters that tended to see the most divided votes were regarding budgeting and taxes.
 By January 2018, the board had seen any dissent on only 140 votes.
 This lack of divided votes came despite the fact that the board had four Republican members during this term, including Illinois Republican Party Chairman Tim Schneider and Cook County Republican Party Chair Sean M. Morrison.
 However, the frequency of divided votes was still greater than it had been Preckwinkle's previous term.
 The 70 divided votes seen in the first year of Preckwinkle's second term alone eclipsed the mere 70 which had occurred in the first three years of her previous term.

 In Preckwinkle's second term, the county reached a number of benchmarks she had set as goals.
 This included seeing a decrease in residents' cost of healthcare, coinciding with an increase in enrollment in health coverage provided through the Affordable Care Act (ACA) which increased state and federal healthcare funding to the county.
 Preckwinkle had placed great effort in increasing the county's enrollment in the ACA.
 This also included a 3,800 person decrease in the daily inmate population in the county's jails by the start of 2018 as well as a decrease to the per-inmate cost of operating the prisons.
 It also included an 11% decrease of county government debt by the start of 2018.
 The county government had decreased its spending while increasing the taxes it imposed.